B34nB01z/writeups/2020/hack.lu/Secret Pwnhub Academy Rewards Club/README.md

 Okay!
 This is already pretty much enough to create a fully functioning exploit!
 The only thing missing now was some shellcode to redirect execution to!
 We found that on [shell-storm.org](http://shell-storm.org/shellcode/files/shellcode-83.php).

-If you want to take a look at the final `exploit.py` script, you'll find it in this directory.
+If you want to take a look at the final `exploit.py` script, you'll find it [here](./exploit.py).
 Here's a short summary of what it does:

 1. read the address of the char array on the stack from the process' output
 2. construct an exploit string with shellcode at the beginning (padded to a length of 184 bytes).